-- the tenant, a member of the tenant's household, or a person visiting the property has been convicted of a serious offence; - the tenant, a member of the tenant's household, or a person visiting the property has been found by a court to have breached a Civil Injunction; - the tenant, a member of the tenant's household, or a person visiting the property has been convicted for breaching a Criminal Behaviour Order; - the tenant's property has been closed for more than 48 hours under a Closure Order for ASB;
+- the tenant, a member of the tenant's household, or a person visiting the property has been convicted of a serious offence. - the tenant, a member of the tenant's household, or a person visiting the property has been found by a court to have breached a Civil Injunction. - the tenant, a member of the tenant's household, or a person visiting the property has been convicted for breaching a Criminal Behaviour Orde.